sonar-samples/blueprint-sonarqube-plugin-codex/README.md

-# Set up the SonarQube plugin for Codex CLI
+# Set up the SonarQube plugin for Codex

 ## TL;DR overview